yrkan/wattramp/README.md

 ### From GitHub Releases (Recommended)

 1. Download `wattramp-x.x.x.apk` from [Releases](https://github.com/yrkan/wattramp/releases)
-2. Transfer to Karoo:
+2. Transfer to Karoo using one of these methods:

+   **Option A: USB Cable (Simplest)**
-   - **Option A**: Connect Karoo via USB, copy APK to device, install file
+   - Connect Karoo to computer via USB cable
+   - Enable file transfer mode on Karoo
+   - Copy APK to any folder on Karoo
+   - On Karoo: open Files app → navigate to APK → tap to install

+   **Option B: ADB Wireless (No Cable)**
+   - Enable Developer Options on Karoo (Settings → About → tap Build Number 7 times)
+   - Enable ADB Debugging and note IP address
+   - From computer: `adb connect <karoo-ip>:5555`
+   - Install: `adb install wattramp-x.x.x.apk`

+   **Option C: Web Server**
+   - Upload APK to any web server or cloud storage
+   - On Karoo: open web browser, download APK, tap to install

 3. Launch WattRamp from app drawer

 ### Build from Source